artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw2/homework2.md

 </div>
 {% endif %}

-Robot Excercise 2: Robot Navigation
+Robot Excercise 2: Robot Navigation [100 points]
 =============================================================
 ## Preface
 During a reconnaissance mission gone wrong, R2D2 was attacked by Stormtroopers, leaving his executive control unit disconnected from his motor control unit.
 Luckily, R2D2’s motor control unit can still access his 9G-capable network card.
-He just needs you to SSH into his motor control unit and guide him to the rendezvous with C3PO and Luke, but time is of the essence, so you must use A* search to get him there as fast as possible.
-He just needs you to program and run the A* search algorithm and integrate motor controls via his motor control unit API.
+He just needs you to SSH into his motor control unit and guide him to the rendezvous with C3PO and Luke, but time is of the essence, so you must use A\* search to get him there as fast as possible.
+He just needs you to program and run the A\* search algorithm and integrate motor controls via his motor control unit API.

 ## Instructions
-In this assignment, you’ll learn the differences between “uninformed” search algorithms like BFS and DFS, and “informed” search algorithms like A*.
+In this assignment, you’ll learn the differences between “uninformed” search algorithms like BFS and DFS, and “informed” search algorithms like A\*.
 You will use both types of algorithms to solve multi-dimensional mazes and see how their performance compares (and save R2D2!).

+A skeleton file [r2d2_hw2.py](r2d2_hw2.py) containing empty definitions for each question has been provided.
+Some helper functions and functions required for GUI are also provided.
+Please do not change any of that.
+Since portions of this assignment will be graded automatically, none of the names or function signatures in this file should be modified.
+However, you are free to introduce additional variables or functions if needed.

+You are strongly encouraged to follow the Python style guidelines set forth in PEP 8, which was written in part by the creator of Python.
+However, your code will not be graded for style.

+Once you have completed the assignment, you should submit your file on [Gradescope]({{page.submission_link}}).

+Since this is an extra credit assignment, late submissions will not be accepted (you cannot use late days on this assignment).

-## Part 1: Implement a Graph [15 points]
+## 1. Implement a Graph [15 points]
 In order to solve a maze, we first need to create a representation of a maze to run our algorithms on.
 We will implement our maze as a graph, where each vertex represents a grid cell, and an edge between vertices represents the ability to traverse between those grid cells.

 There are many different ways we can implement a graph, and these design decisions will impact the running time of our algorithms.
 For this assignment, we will implement an undirected, unweighted graph with its edges stored as an adjacency list.